Child Pornography Lawyer Protecting the Rights of Clients

 If you have been accused, then it is important to begin building your child pornography defense right away with the help of an experienced criminal defense attorney.
 Charges for running a child pornography website or making some commercial gain depicting minors in a sexual act can sometimes result in charges just as damning as those that fall on the individuals who made the pornographic materials in the first place.

-Call the Law Office of Diane C. Bass to schedule a free consultation where you and the attorney may discuss your legal issue and the best course of action going forward.
+Call the Law Office of Diane C. Bass to schedule your consultation where you and the attorney may discuss your legal issue and the best course of action going forward.

 If you have been charged with possession of pornographic material which appears to depict minors simulating sexual conduct, you could face harsh consequences if found guilty of child pornography crimes.
 However, an accusation is not the same thing as a conviction, and everyone has legal rights that deserve to be defended.